nasarmientoo/naisma_24/README.md

 - **Data Loader**: Load and validate boundaries and datasets in various geospatial formats.
 - **Weight Manager**: Define and apply severities and weights to attributes in datasets.
 - **Index Calculator**: Calculate and normalize security indices for geospatial polygons.
-- **GeoUtils**: Handle geospatial operations.
+- **GeoUtils**: Handle advanced geospatial operations such as centroid calculation and filtering polygons based on conditions.
-- **Visualizer**: Generate heatmaps and visual representations of your security indices.
+- **Visualizer**: Generate a variety of visualizations, including:
+    - Choropleth maps with customizable color palettes.
+    - Density maps to visualize the spatial distribution of points.
+    - Histograms for attribute distribution analysis.
+    - Centroid maps for polygon visualization.

 ---